The Indians Are Coming: Production

 Along with a sequel Battling with Buffalo Bill (1931), this serial was based on a book called The Great West That Was by William "Buffalo Bill" Cody.
 Henry MacRae was the director.
+It reused stock footage of an Indian raid on a wagon train from the silent western The Flaming Frontier (1926).

 Release

 Theatrical

 The release of The Indians Are Coming was the first time a serial was given an "uptown" treatment.
 The serial played at The Roxy in New York City and had full runs across the country.

 According to Raymond Stedman, The Indians Are Coming earned a profit on "near" $1M.
 The success of the serial ended doom-mongering about the sound technology being the end of the serial format.
 It is "credited with reviving interest in what seemed to be a dying form of entertainment" and proved that action sequences could still be done with sound equipment.

 Critical reception

 Stedman compares Tim McCoy's delivery to that of Adam West in the Batman television series but declares it restrained compared to other stars.
 He goes on to comment that "Only the dog managed not to fall victim to the natural tendency of actors groomed in the silent film to overplay when thrust into a talkie."